rlpddejong/biagroup10/README.txt

 =======> File Information <=======

-cnn_assignment3_group10.ipynb: This is the notebook where the questions are answered step by step. cnn.py: This is a python document with the functions needed for answering the questions in the notebook including ROC analysis and constructing of FCN model.
+assignment_4_group10.ipynb: This is the notebook where the questions are answered step by step. transfer.py: This is a python document with the functions needed for answering the questions in the notebook.

-my_first_cnn_model.json: This is the original trained cnn model of the assignment stored as json file. my_first_cnn_model_weights.hdf5: This is a file with the weights of the original trained cnn model.
+transfer_imagenet.json: This is the trained model initialized with ImageNet weights stored as json file. transfer_imagenet_weights.hdf5: This a file with the weights of the trained model initialized with ImageNet weights.

-my_first_fcn_model.json: This is the new fcn model of exercise 2 stored as json file. my_first_fcn_model_weights.hdf5: This is a file with the weights of the new fcn model of exercise 2.
+transfer_random.json: This is the trained model initialized with random weights stored as json file. transfer_random_weights.hdf5: This a file with the weights of the trained model initialized with random weights.

-kaggle_submission.py: This is the file with which the submission for Kaggle has been made. submission.csv: This is the submission that was submitted to Kaggle for evaluation.
+No_dropout_transfer.json: This is the trained model initialized with ImageNet weights without dropout layers stored as json file.
+No_dropout_transfer_weights.hdf5:This a file with the weights of the trained model initialized with ImageNet weights without dropout layers.